Time: 1 hour

 Attempt all questions.

-Q1: What is the function of the pituitary gland?
+Q1: Which is the largest and most prominent part of the human brain?
 (1 Mark)

 Q2: A female is suffering from an irregular menstrual cycle.
 The doctor prescribed her some hormonal tablets.
 Which option shows that the hormone she lacks in her body is from the endocrine gland?
 (1 Mark)